 Jo joined the Met Office in September 2019.
-Prior to joining the Met Office she obtained an undergraduate degree in Mathematics from the University of Southampton in 2008.
-She then completed a MSc in Mathematical and Numerical Modelling of the Atmospheres and Oceans in 2009 and a PhD on ‘Using Observations at Different Spatial Scales in Data Assimilation for Environmental Prediction’, both at the University of Reading.
-After completing her degree, Jo worked as a post-doctoral researcher at the University of Reading where her main research focus was improving the treatment of observations in data assimilation.
+Prior to joining the Met Office, she first obtained an undergraduate degree in Mathematics from the University of Southampton in 2008.
+She then completed an MSc in Mathematical and Numerical Modelling of the Atmospheres and Oceans and a PhD on "Using Observations at Different Spatial Scales in Data Assimilation for Environmental Prediction", both at the University of Reading.
+After completing her degree, Jo worked as a post-doctoral researcher at the University of Reading, looking at the Flooding from Intense Rainfall and Data Assimilation for the Resilient City projects.
+Her main research focus was improving the treatment of observations in data assimilation.

 Jo was awarded the Royal Meteorological Society's L F Richardson Prize in 2019.